 Finding real objects they are familiar with that match given lengths helps students establish reference points.
 These reference points become very important later when students have to answer such questions as, “About how long is a ________?”
 Because I don’t always recognize my first graders’ drawn pictures, I ask them to label them. 🙂

-The measurement resource below has the above pages plus much more.
-There is a super fun game and a math center included!
-The game is so much fun it will have your students measuring everything in your room in grasshoppers and ladybugs!
+The complete measurement unit below has the above pages plus much more.
+There are NO PREP measurement worksheets, a student favorite game, and a math center included!
+The game is so much fun!
+It will have your students measuring everything in your room in grasshoppers and ladybugs!